 Mental health treatment

-Transition issues from compulsory treatment under the Mental Health Act 2014 (MHA) to medical treatment decisions by medical treatment decision maker under the Medical Treatment Planning and Decisions Act 2016 (MTPDA).
+Transition issues from compulsory treatment under the Mental Health and Wellbeing Act 2022 (MHWA) to medical treatment decisions by a medical treatment decision maker under the Medical Treatment Planning and Decisions Act 2016 (MTPDA)

 Treatment for mental illness

-If a compulsory treatment order relating to a ‘patient’ (within the meaning of the MHA, and described as a ‘mental health patient’ in the MTPDA) is to be revoked, then potentially there may be medical treatment decisions to be made under the MTPDA.
+If the person’s compulsory treatment order is to be revoked, then medical treatment decisions may potentially to be made under the MTPDA.

 • treatment for mental illness